AbrahamLimBingSern/Precarious-Domino-Effect-Unemployment-s-Harrowing-Path-to-Poverty-and-Hunger/README.md

 My Data Warehouse Group Project

-Since this project is using PgAdmin4 connect to Tableau by using SQL, there will have password to log in for both application For the PgAdmin part I will save in word file (The SQL) and
+Since this project is using PgAdmin4 connect to Tableau by using SQL, there will have password to log in for both application For the PgAdmin part I will save in pdf file name (SQL of OLAP Operation) and

 For the Tableau will shared in Tableau Public, you can go through in the link below : https://public.tableau.com/app/profile/abraham.lim/viz/PrecariousDominoEffectUnemploymentsHarrowingPathtoPovertyandHunger/Story1